b97tsk/resume/README.md

 - `sync-period` sync-to-disk period.
 - `timeout` if non-zero, all timeouts default to this value.
 - `tls-handshake-timeout` tls handshake timeout.
-- `truncate` truncate output file before first write.
+- `truncate` truncate output file before the first write.
 - `url` the URL to download.
 - `user-agent` user agent, one for each line.
 - `verify` verify output file after download completes.